Amit100K/Schizophrenia-Detection/README.md

 The EWT is also availabel online at: https://in.mathworks.com/matlabcentral/fileexchange/42141-empirical-wavelet-transforms Please cite as: Jerome Gilles (2025).
 Empirical Wavelet Transforms (https://in.mathworks.com/matlabcentral/fileexchange/42141-empirical-wavelet-transforms), MATLAB Central

+Download all the files and save them in a specific folder on your computer.

+Locate the main script/file (e.g., MainFile.m).

+Open the main file and update the required details:

+    1. Path to the data folder

+    2. Sampling rate

+    3. Number of channels

+    4. Any other dataset-specific parameters

+Save the changes.

+Execute the code step by step, running each command or section in sequence to ensure everything works as expected.

+%%%%%% For SZ_PredictionApp %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 SZ_PredictionApp Executable